lmammino/loige.co/content/posts/2021-01-02_2020-a-year-in-review/index.md

 These are not crazy big numbers in open source, but they are not small either.
 Especially if we consider that serverless is still new and there is a lot of potential for growth.
 If nothing else, these numbers make me proud to have started a project that is giving value to development teams.

+**UPDATE**: If you want to learn more about what happened for Middy in 2020, Will has done [a great recap on GitHub](https://github.com/middyjs/middy/issues/590).

 ### FullStack Bulletin